wcheng95/CQ_CHAT/README.md

-Everything is still only in my mind

 FT8 CHAT PROTOCOL — SUMMARY (v1.0)

-PURPOSE
+Status: design notes / working spec
+Everything is still evolving, but internally consistent.

+1. Purpose

 FT8 CHAT is a half-duplex, token-based text chat protocol built on FT8 free-text messages.

-It is designed for short human-readable conversations with minimal overhead and no per-message ACKs.
+It is designed for:

-SESSION START
+short, human-readable conversations

+minimal overhead

+no per-message or per-chunk ACKs

+2. Session Start
-Caller sends:
+Caller initiates

-CQ CHAT <CALLER> <GRID>
+CQ CHAT CALLER_CALL GRID

-DX replies:
+DX replies

-<CALLER> <DXCALL> <SNR>
+CALLER_CALL DX_CALL SNR

+After this exchange:

+both stations enter CHAT MODE

-Both stations then enter CHAT MODE, using the caller’s frequency and fixed FT8 slot parity.
+both stations use the caller’s frequency

-SLOT RULES
+FT8 slot parity is fixed for the session

+3. Slot Rules

-• Each station has an allowed initial FT8 slot (parity-based).
+Each station has an allowed initial FT8 slot (parity-based)

-• A station may start TX only in its allowed slot.
+A station may start transmitting only in its allowed slot

-• During its turn, a station may transmit sequential allowed slots.
+During its turn, a station may transmit sequential allowed slots

-• Only one station owns the channel at a time.
+Only one station owns the channel at a time

-MESSAGE GROUPS
+4. Message Groups

-• One logical message = one MESSAGE GROUP.
+One logical message = one MESSAGE GROUP

-• A group contains 1–6 chunks.
+A group contains 1 to 6 chunks

-• Chunks are numbered 0..k and end with Zk.
+Chunks are numbered 0 .. k

+The group always ends with Zk

-• Zk indicates the group has exactly k+1 chunks.
+Zk means the group contains exactly k+1 chunks

-Chunk format (13 chars total):

-<SEQ><PAYLOAD>

-SEQ:
+5. Chunk Format

+Each FT8 free-text transmission is 13 characters total:

+SEQ + PAYLOAD

+Where:

+SEQ = one character

-0–5 = data chunk
+0–5 : data chunk

-Z = end-of-group
+Z : end-of-group

+PAYLOAD = up to 12 characters

-Maximum message length = 71 characters.
+Maximum message length

-Examples:
+6 chunks × 12 chars − 1 char = 71 characters

+6. Examples
+Single-chunk message
 Z0HELLO

+Multi-chunk message
 0HELLO WHATS
 1UP NICE 2 CU
 Z2AGN

-TURN HANDOFF
+7. Turn Handoff

-• Sending Zk ends the sender’s turn and offers channel ownership.
+Sending Zk ends the sender’s turn

+Channel ownership is offered to the other station

-• Receiver (DX) must transmit a decodable message in its first allowed slot.
+The receiver (DX) must transmit a decodable message in its first allowed slot

-• Any valid message is acceptable (Z0OK or real content).
+Valid first response:

+Z0OK (automatic keepalive), or

+real prepared message content

-• The first DX transmission implicitly acknowledges the handoff.
+The first DX transmission implicitly acknowledges the handoff

-Zk RETRANSMISSION RULE
+8. Zk Retransmission Rule

-• Zk is normally sent once.
+Zk is normally sent once

-• If another sender-allowed slot exists before DX’s first allowed slot, Zk may be repeated.
+If another sender-allowed slot exists before DX’s first allowed slot, Zk may be repeated

-• After DX’s first allowed slot:
+After DX’s first allowed slot:

-– If DX energy or decode is detected → handoff succeeded.
+If DX energy or decode is detected → handoff succeeded

-– If no DX energy → sender may resend Zk (caller-allowed slots only).
+If no DX energy → sender may resend Zk (sender-allowed slots only)

-• Retry limit recommended: 3 attempts, then drop chat.
+Recommended retry limit: 3 attempts, then drop chat

-MISSED CHUNKS
+9. Missed Chunks

-• Receiver determines missing chunks using Zk.
+Receiver determines missing chunks using Zk

-• No protocol-level retransmission.
+No protocol-level retransmission

-• Operator may request repeats inside chat text (e.g. “MISSED 1 PSE”).
+Operator may request repeats inside chat text, e.g.:

-HEARTBEAT / LIVENESS
+MISSED 1 PSE

+10. Heartbeat / Liveness

-• Channel owner must send Z0OK as a heartbeat when idle.
+Channel owner must send Z0OK when idle

-• Heartbeat interval ≈ 1 minute.
+Heartbeat interval: ~1 minute

-• Any normal message resets the heartbeat timer.
+Any normal message resets the heartbeat timer

-• If two consecutive heartbeats are missed, the connection is considered lost.
+If two consecutive heartbeats are missed, the connection is considered lost

 Z0OK:

-• Asserts liveness
+asserts liveness

-• Does NOT transfer ownership
+does NOT transfer ownership

-FCC IDENTIFICATION
+11. FCC Identification

-• FCC ID is satisfied by transmitting:
+FCC ID requirement is satisfied by transmitting:

-DE <CALLSIGN>
+DE CALLSIGN

+Rules:

-• ID interval ≈ 10 minutes.
+ID interval ≈ 10 minutes

-• ID must be sent in the station’s allowable slot only.
+ID must be sent only in the station’s allowable slot

-• ID frames are ignored by protocol logic.
+ID frames are ignored by protocol logic

-TRANSPARENT ID INJECTION
+12. Transparent ID Injection

-• UI / firmware may transparently inject “DE <CALLSIGN>” into message text.
+UI / firmware may automatically inject DE CALLSIGN into outgoing messages

-• Injection occurs only if ID timer requires it.
+Injection occurs only if the ID timer requires it

-• User text has priority.
+User text always has priority

-• If ID does not fit within 71 characters, send standalone ID later.
+If ID does not fit within 71 characters:

+skip injection

+send standalone ID later

-• Operator is unaware of injection.
+Operator remains unaware of injection

-SEQUENCE RULES
+13. Sequence Rules

-• Sequence numbers reset to 0 at the start of every message group.
+Sequence numbers reset to 0 at the start of every message group

-• No sequence continuity across turns.
+No sequence continuity across turns

-• Duplicate chunks may be ignored.
+Duplicate chunks may be ignored

-DESIGN PHILOSOPHY
+14. Design Philosophy

-• No per-chunk ACKs
+No per-chunk ACKs

-• No protocol-level retransmission
+No protocol-level retransmission

-• FT8-native timing and energy detection
+FT8-native timing and energy awareness

-• Human-focused interaction
+Human-focused interaction

-• Bounded buffers and simple state machines
+Simple, bounded state machines suitable for firmware